Sathiyaraman-M/Ollama-sdk/CONTRIBUTING.md

     ```bash
     git push origin feature/your-feature-name
     ```
-10. **Create a Pull Request:** Open a pull request from your fork to the `main` branch of the `ollama-rs` repository.
+10. **Create a Pull Request:** Open a pull request from your fork to the `main` branch of the `ollama-sdk` repository.
 Provide a detailed description of your changes.

 ## Development Environment